PRATAP-KUMAR/gdm-extension/README.md

-# GDM-Extension for GNOME 45 only
-GDM Extension, Tweak few things of GDM Login Screen
+# GDM-Extension for GNOME 45 only - Tweak few things of GDM Login Screen from the login screen itself.

 ## Installation
 1. You have to install this extension as System Wide.